enkidevs/curriculum/prompt-engineering/chatgpt/intro-prompt-engineering/what-is-a-good-prompt.md

 Additionally, a good prompt is never only a few words.
 The more data we provide, the easier it will be for the ai to produce an accurate response.

+It's important to note that not every prompt will require all of these components, and in some cases, only one or two may be necessary depending on the task at hand.

 Let's start writing prompts in the next insight!

+---

+## Practice

+True or false?

+We always have to provide context, instructions and give data to be able to get a response.

+???

+- False
+- True